 Target Your Curriculum Developer Resume by Including Relevant Skills and Information

 Districts and schools look for a balanced set of competencies when assessing job candidates for curriculum development positions.
-Identify these abilities in your curriculum developer resume by working backwards.
+Identify these abilities in your curriculum developer resume by working backward.

 So, what does that mean?